richardtguy/cloud-otp-manager/README.md

 - Upgrade the database with `flask db upgrade`

 ## Configuration
-Ensure the following configuration variables are set in `/instance/config.py`:
+Ensure the following configuration variables are set (e.g. in `/instance/config.py` for local development):

 - `SQLALCHEMY_DATABASE_URI`: Database URI
 - `SQLALCHEMY_TRACK_MODIFICATIONS`: Set to `False`